JustinJZhang/JustinJZhang.github.io/_news/announcement_6.md

 ---

-This work was also awarded as an Outstanding Undergraduate Thesis.
+This work was awarded as an Outstanding Undergraduate Thesis.